 By anonymizing these stories and keeping them focused on dilemmas an actual volunteer might face, you can transform an experience you wish you could forget into a useful teaching tool that has the power to prevent a similar issue from recurring.

-Now that you’ve learned about ensuring a commitment to learning, choosing the best delivery method and thoughtful storytelling, are you ready to start designing training that will help your volunteers and your organization succeed?
-We would be happy to help.
+Now that you’ve learned about ensuring a commitment to learning, choosing the best delivery method, and thoughtful storytelling, are you ready to start designing training that will help your volunteers and your organization succeed?
+Ask us how we can help!